mosip/documentation/docs/setup-steps-1.4.0.md

     mosip.role.keymanager.postverifycertificatetrust=`ZONAL_ADMIN`, `GLOBAL_ADMIN`, `PMS_ADMIN`, `PMS_USER`

-    Then `mosip-pms-client` should have any of the above roles.
+    Ensure that the `mosip-pms-client` possesses any of the roles mentioned above.

 4. Check that `mosip-pms-client` has the role `REGISTRATION_PROCESSOR`, `PARTNER_ADMIN`, `PMS_ADMIN` in Key Cloak.
 If this was not set by default, then set it and restart `keymanager` and `compliance-toolkit-service`.

 5. It is also needed to generate an encryption key for CTK.

-   *   Create a new app id by directly inserting the below row.
+   *   Insert the following row to create a new app ID.

        `INSERT INTO keymgr.key_policy_def(app_id, key_validity_duration, is_active,pre_expire_days, access_allowed, cr_by, cr_dtimes, upd_by, upd_dtimes, is_deleted, del_dtimes) VALUES ('COMPLIANCE_TOOLKIT', 1095, true, 60, 'NA', 'mosipadmin', '2022-11-28 09:00:40.822625', null, null, false, null);`